-Sleekburn is the name of the creek that joins the River Blyth from the north west between Cambois and Bedlington.
-In old records such as the Boldon Book its name is given as ‘Sleckburn’ and this means ‘muddy stream’ having the same meaning as the slake or ‘slack’ at Jarrow.
-Two villages or farming and fishing communities developed alongside this creek called East Sleekburn (or Little Sleekburn) and West Sleekburn (or Great Sleekburn) and both places were recorded in the Boldon Book of 1183.
+Sleekburn is the name of the creek that joins the Blyth from the north west between Cambois and Bedlington.
+In old records like the Boldon Book it is called ‘Sleckburn’ meaning ‘muddy stream’, the same meaning as the slake or ‘slack’ at Jarrow.
+Two villages or farming-fishing communities developed alongside called East Sleekburn (Little Sleekburn) and West Sleekburn (Great Sleekburn), both recorded in the Boldon Book of 1183.

 West Sleekburn and Stakeford

-West Sleekburn Colliery (1859-1962) was situated about a mile to the north of the old West Sleekburn where West Sleekburn Industrial Estate is now located.
-The present day village of West Sleekburn which adopted its name from the colliery is actually situated near the River Wansbeck rather than the Sleek Burn.
+West Sleekburn Colliery (1859-1962) was situated a mile north of the old West Sleekburn where West Sleekburn Industrial Estate is located.
+Present day West Sleekburn adopted its name from the colliery but is situated near the Wansbeck rather than Sleek Burn.

-To the west is Stakeford, also on the Wansbeck and named from the staked ford – a ford marked out by stakes across the Wansbeck.
+To the west is Stakeford, also on the Wansbeck and named from a staked ford – once marked out by stakes across the Wansbeck.
 The ford was just downstream from the present A196 road bridge that links Stakeford to Ashington.

-On nineteenth century maps the river splits into two parts here with a large island of mud in between where stakes marked out the continuous course of the ford.
-The area over on the immediate north side of the ford on the Ashington Bank used to be called Pity Me and was one of several places of that name throughout the North East.
-Perhaps this one reflected the feelings of travellers crossing the muddy ford.
+On nineteenth century maps the river splits into two parts here with a large island of mud in between, where stakes marked out the continuous course of the ford.
+The area over on the immediate north side of the ford on the Ashington bank was called Pity Me, one of several places of that name in the North East.
+Perhaps it reflected the feelings of travellers crossing the muddy ford.

-The Bomarsund coal mine, which opened in 1905, was located between Stakeford and Bedlington and was part of Bedlington Colliery, but there was already a small row of houses called Bomarsund here before this time.
-The first houses here called Bomarsund went back to the mid nineteenth century and were likely associated with the earlier ‘Hannah Pit’ mine of Barrington Colliery which was located in this area.
+Bomarsund coal mine, which opened in 1905, was located between Stakeford and Bedlington and was part of Bedlington Colliery, but there was already a small row of houses called Bomarsund before this time.
+The first houses here called Bomarsund went back to the mid nineteenth century and likely associated with the earlier ‘Hannah Pit’ of Barrington Colliery located in this area.

 Guide Post and Sheepwash

-To the west of Stakeford is the village of Guide Post which was historically situated on a crossroads (now a roundabout) where there was once presumably a sign post directing weary travellers.
+West of Stakeford is the village of Guide Post, historically situated on a crossroads (now a roundabout) where there was presumably a sign post directing weary travellers.
 An enquiring visitor in the 1870s could offer no better explanation stating the the place was named: “…we suppose from once being the site of a large finger post pointing out with its four wooden arms…” At that time it was perhaps known as ‘Choppington Guide Post’.

 Choppington and Scotland Gate

-Choppington has an Anglo-Saxon name meaning ‘the settlement of Ceabba’s People’ and was recorded as Chabinton in the 1180s and still often went by the alternative name ‘Chabynton’ into the nineteenth century.
-In the Boldon Book Choppington had to carry out similar services for the Bishop of Durham as those expected of Cambois and the Sleekburns.
+Choppington has an Anglo-Saxon name ‘settlement of Ceabba’s People’ recorded as Chabinton in the 1180s and by the alternative name ‘Chabynton’ into the nineteenth century.
+In the Boldon Book Choppington had to carry out similar services for the Bishop of Durham as Cambois and the Sleekburns.

-In the fourteenth century a Robert De Hexham, who was an MP and mayor for Newcastle, held Choppington as the tenant in chief of the Bishop of Durham.
-Later families holding land at Choppington included the Bertrams of Bothal, the Nevilles, the Lawsons and the Ogles.
+In the fourteenth century Robert De Hexham, an MP and mayor for Newcastle, held Choppington as the tenant in chief of the Bishop of Durham.
+Later families holding land at Choppington included the Bertrams of Bothal, the Nevilles, Lawsons and Ogles.

-Present day Choppington is a former mining settlement that developed in the nineteenth century on two sides of the Willow Burn (the upper part of the Sleekburn) to the north west of Bedlington.
+Present day Choppington is a former mining settlement that developed in the nineteenth century on two sides of the Willow Burn (the upper part of the Sleekburn) north west of Bedlington.

 Choppington Colliery was just to its west and operated from 1857 to 1966.
-Nearby along the road northward to Guide Post just north of Choppington is Scotland Gate, which was presumably simply named from being located on a ‘road to Scotland’ as ‘gate’ was the old northern dialect word for ‘road’ or ‘way’.
+Nearby along the road northward to Guide Post just north of Choppington is Scotland Gate, presumably simply named from being located on a ‘road to Scotland’ as ‘gate’ is the old northern dialect word for ‘road’ or ‘way’.

-Choppington and Scotland Gate were one of a number of scattered places associated with mining in the district but in reality the Choppington recorded in older medieval times was over a mile or so to the north and north west of here where we find Choppington North Farm and South Farm, as well as Choppington West Farm (now an equestrian centre) and Choppington East Farm which is now located on the western edge of Guide Post.
+Choppington and Scotland Gate were one of a number of scattered places associated with mining hereabouts but in reality the Choppington recorded in medieval times was a mile to the north and north west of here where we find Choppington North Farm, South Farm and West Farm (an equestrian centre) along with Choppington East Farm (on the western edge of Guide Post).